-Follow-up monitoring and behavioral observations during future visual health assessments will continue to provide the scientific evidence needed to determine if and when interventions or rescues are warranted.
-To date, two dolphins have stranded in the Perdido Bay complex since the oil spill began, and neither stranding showed visible signs of oiling.
+Follow-up monitoring and behavioral observations during future visual health assessments will continue to provide the scientific evidence needed to determine if and when interventions or rescues are warranted, or if there are any potential long-term impacts related to the oil spill event.
+To date, two dolphins have stranded dead in the Perdido Bay complex since the oil spill began, and neither stranding showed visible signs of oiling.
 Systematic analytical tests are being conducted on tissue samples from those animals to help determine cause of death.
 One of the two stranded dolphins was an old male with a history of high-risk interactions with humans (e.g., closely approaching vessels; begging; and being fed by people, which is both harmful and illegal).
 Therefore, it is possible age and risky behavior may have contributed to its death, but it is still too soon to make any conclusions about this case or any other stranded dolphins during the spill time period.